publiccodenet/about/activities/staff-meetings/retrospective-agenda.md

 ---
 type: Resource
-explains: This is a template agenda for our regular retrospective
 ---

 # Retrospective

+This is a template agenda for our regular retrospective

 ## Goal